gvwilson/sdxjs/en/src/build-manager/index.md

 It typically takes a few child classes for this to settle down;
 if it never does,
 then [%i "Template Method pattern" "design pattern!Template Method" %]Template Method[%/i%] is probably the wrong pattern for our situation.
-Realizing this isn't a failure in initial design: we always learn about our problem as we try to capture it in code, and if we know enough to anticipate 100% of the issues that are going to come up, it's time to put what we've learned in a library for future use.
+This isn't a failure in initial design: we always learn about our problem as we try to capture it in code, and if we know enough to anticipate 100% of the issues that are going to come up, it's time to put what we've learned in a library for future use.